broadinstitute/glama/DEVELOP.rst

 About the codebase
 ------------------
-Glama is written in two languages: Rust (for "back-end" operations: multi-threaded data retrieval from Google Cloud Storage, alignment processing, columnar storage, etc.) and Python (for "front-end" operations: visualization, Jupyter notebook interaction, state maintainence, etc.).
+Glama is written in two languages: Rust and Python.

-The Rust components of the library make certain computationally expensive tasks orders of magnitude faster than equivalent Python code.
-While the Python parts of the library will call into this code freely, it is generally expected that the end user will never call the Rust functions directly.
+The Rust components of the codebase make certain computationally expensive tasks fast and memory safe.
+The Rust codebase is split among a number of crates.
+The `glama` crate is the core library, containing code meant to be reused in other applications.
+Other crates in the `crates/` directory are application binaries, which use the 'glama' library to provide new standalone applications.

-The Python components of the library are mostly intended to supply the visualization capabilities, dataset grouping, or other high-level manipulation features.
-We rely on the `Datashader <https://datashader.org/>`_ library for rapid visualization of large datasets, and the `Polars <https://github.com/pola-rs/polars>`_ library for manipulation of large genomic dataframes.
+The Python components of the library are mostly intended to supply access to the `glama` library.

 Developers need not know both languages to meaningfully contribute to Glama development.
 We welcome improvements and additional features to both the